preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 For us it doesn't make sense as the browser's event system supports all features we need.
 A full custom event implementation would mean more maintenance overhead and a larger API surface area for us.

-We've come across the following differences that Preact has to React.
+We've come across the following differences between Preact's use of native browser events vs. React's synthetic event system.
 Preact uses:

 - Native browser events which don't bubble up through `<Portal>` components
 - `onSearch` instead of `<input type="search">`, since the clear "x" button otherwise does not fire an `input` event in IE11